Trilogy Alternative Return Fund

 |Class||Ticker||Net Expense*||Gross Expense|

-*The Fund’s investment adviser has contractually agreed to waive its fees and/or pay for or reimburse operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, any acquired fund fees and expenses, expenses incurred in connection with any merger or reorganization, extraordinary expenses such as litigation expenses, and payments, if any, under a Rule 12b-1 Distribution Plan) do not exceed 1.38%.
-1.38% and 1.38% of the average daily net assets of the Fund’s Class A, Class C and Class I shares, respectively until January 19, 2023.
+*The Fund’s investment adviser has contractually agreed to waive its fees and/or pay for or reimburse operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, any acquired fund fees and expenses, expenses incurred in connection with any merger or reorganization, extraordinary expenses such as litigation expenses, and payments, if any, under a Rule 12b-1 Distribution Plan) do not exceed 1.38%, 1.38% and 1.38% of the average daily net assets of the Fund’s Class A, Class C and Class I shares, respectively until January 19, 2023.
+The Expense Limitation Agreement may be terminated before that date only by the Board of Trustees.
 The Advisor is permitted to seek reimbursement from the Fund, for three years from the date of any such waiver or payment to the extent a class’s total annual fund operating expenses do not exceed the limits described above.
+Please see the fund’s prospectus for additional information.